Destroyer: Origins

-Fernando Villaamil, credited as the inventor of the destroyer concept, who died in action during the Battle of Santiago de Cuba in 1898.
+Fernando Villaamil, credited as the inventor of the destroyer concept with his specifications for the Destructor.

 The emergence and development of the destroyer was related to the invention of the self-propelled torpedo in the 1860s.
 A navy now had the potential to destroy a superior enemy battle fleet using steam launches to fire torpedoes.
 Cheap, fast boats armed with torpedoes, called torpedo boats, were built and became a threat to large capital ships near enemy coasts.
 The first seagoing vessel designed to launch the self-propelled Whitehead torpedo was the 33-ton in 1876.
 She was armed with two drop collars to launch these weapons; these were replaced in 1879 by a single torpedo tube in the bow.
 By the 1880s, the type had evolved into small ships of 50–100 tons, fast enough to evade enemy picket boats.

 At first, the threat of a torpedo-boat attack to a battle fleet was considered to exist only when at anchor, but as faster and longer-range torpedo boats and torpedoes were developed, the threat extended to cruising at sea.
 In response to this new threat, more heavily gunned picket boats called "catchers" were built, which were used to escort the battle fleet at sea.
 They needed significant seaworthiness and endurance to operate with the battle fleet, and as they inherently became larger, they became officially designated "torpedo-boat destroyers", and by the First World War were largely known as "destroyers" in English.
 The antitorpedo boat origin of this type of ship is retained in its name in other languages, including French (contre-torpilleur), Italian (cacciatorpediniere), Portuguese (contratorpedeiro), Czech (torpédoborec), Greek (antitorpiliko, αντιτορπιλικό), Dutch (torpedobootjager) and, up until the Second World War, Polish (kontrtorpedowiec, now obsolete).

 Once destroyers became more than just catchers guarding an anchorage, they were recognized to be also ideal to take over the offensive role of torpedo boats themselves, so they were also fitted with torpedo tubes in addition to their antitorpedo-boat guns.
 At that time, and even into World War I, the only function of destroyers was to protect their own battle fleet from enemy torpedo attacks and to make such attacks on the battleships of the enemy.
 The task of escorting merchant convoys was still in the future.